heroku/heroku-buildpack-python/Readme.md

 The buildpack consumes cached system dependencies during staging by translating remote urls.
 Search for 'translate_dependency_url' in this repo to see examples.

-### App Dependencies in Offline Mode
+### App Dependencies in Cached Mode
-Offline mode expects each app to use pip to manage dependencies.
+Cached (offline) mode expects each app to use pip to manage dependencies.
 Use `pip install` to vendor your dependencies into `/vendor`.

 ## Building